-More than 260 college, university, and independent research libraries in the U.S., Canada, and Hong Kong are members of the Center for Research Libraries.
-These libraries work together to identify, preserve and acquire critical evidence and documentation for advanced research and teaching, and their researchers in turn benefit from CRL collections and services.
+More than 200 college, university, and independent research libraries in the U.S., Canada, India, Germany and Hong Kong are members of the Center for Research Libraries.
+CRL leverages the collective resources, knowledge and expertise of this community of libraries to identify, acquire, and provide access to critical evidence and documentation for advanced research and teaching.
+Students, faculty and researchers at member institutions benefit from CRL collections and services.

-Not a member?
-Find out how to join CRL and enjoy all of these benefits.
+Find out how to join CRL and enjoy the following returns on investment.